HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

    4. [MaterialEditor/LightingPresets](https://github.com/o3de/o3de/tree/development/Gems/Atom/Tools/MaterialEditor/Assets/MaterialEditor/LightingPresets)

-   5. Tip: lighting preset files, named *.lightingpreset.azasset are JSON files, that define a lighting present used in viewports such as the Material Editor.
+   5. Tip: lighting preset files, named *.lightingpreset.azasset are JSON files, that define a lighting preset to used in 3D viewports such as the Material Editor, or Asset Browser preview.
 This allows you a pre-defined set of lighting environments you can quickly switch between when authoring materials.
 These can live in any asset folder (of the engine, your project, or an asset gem.)
 They are hand editable in a text editor, or they can be made in the Material Editor [Viewport Settings panel](https://www.o3de.org/docs/atom-guide/look-dev/materials/material-editor/#viewport-settings).
 Any LightingPresets found will be surfaced in the Material Editor for use.

    6. Tip: You can use the [CubeMap Capture Component](https://www.o3de.org/docs/user-guide/components/reference/atom/cubemap-capture/) placed anywhere in your level, to bake out specular and diffuse cubemaps, via this approach you can make LightingPresets from any of your game levels!